Can German Shepherds Be Left Alone: Know The Truth.

 What age can a puppy be left alone?

+People want to know if they should leave their puppy alone.
+The answer depends on the pup’s age, temperament, and past experiences.
 Puppies start being able to spend time alone when they are about three months old, but they are never ready at any particular age.

 Getting used to being left alone is a gradual process, so you see very different behaviors in puppies of the same breed or mix of breeds at young ages.
 The best indicator of future behavior is experienced, so anything your dog has had a chance to get used to will be less stressful for him as he matures.